kktjs/kkt/core/README.md

 **Alternatives**

-You can try customize-cra for a set of CRA 2.0 compatible rewirers, or any of the alternative projects and forks that aim to support 2.0:

 - [rescripts](https://github.com/rescripts/rescripts), an alternative framework for extending CRA configurations (supports 2.0+).
 - [react-scripts-rewired](https://github.com/marcopeg/create-react-app/blob/master/packages/react-scripts/README.md) for a fork of this project that aims to support CRA 2.0
 - [craco](https://github.com/sharegate/craco) Create React App Configuration Override, an easy and comprehensible configuration layer for create-react-app.